rochars/byte-data/README.md

  * @param {Array} struct The struct values.
  * @param {!Array<Object>} def The struct type definition.
  * @param {number} base The base of the output.
 Optional.
 Default is 10.
+ *      Possible values are 2, 10 or 16.
  * @return {!Array<number>|!Array<string>}
  */
 function packStruct(struct, def, base=10) {}

 /**
- * Turn a byte buffer into a structure.
+ * Turn a byte buffer into a struct.
  * A struct is an array of values of not necessarily the same type.
  * @param {!Array<number>|!Array<string>|Uint8Array} buffer The byte buffer.
  * @param {!Array<Object>} def The struct type definition.
  * @param {number} base The base of the input.
 Optional.
 Default is 10.
+ *      Possible values are 2, 10 or 16.
  * @return {Array}
  */
 function unpackStruct(buffer, def, base=10) {}